 If your Lenovo laptop suddenly restarts after a while, you may be experiencing issues with your computer settings or software.
-If you’re unable to identify the issue, here are some steps that you can take to discover and resolve the root cause.
+If you’re unable to identify the problem, here are some steps that you can take to discover and resolve the cause.

 Search for Updates

 Random system reboots are very common on older lappies.
 Make sure you updated Windows with latest available updates from techno-giant Microsoft.

 1. Click Start, type Windows Update in the Search Box.

 2. Open Windows Update from the Search Results.